 Foreign currency risk arises on financial instruments that are denominated in a currency other than the functional currency in which they are measured.
 The Company's primary exposure with respect to foreign currencies is through the Canadian dollar denominated Debentures (note 10) and the Euro denominated IRGA Liability (note 10).
-The carrying value of the Debentures at December 31, 2023 is \$374 (C\$495) (December 31, 2022 - \$208 (C\$282)).
-If there was a 1% strengthening of the Canadian dollar against the U.S. dollar, there would be a corresponding decrease in income before income taxes of \$4.
-There would be an equal and opposite impact if there was a 1% weakening of the Canadian dollar against the U.S. dollar.
-The carrying value of the IRGA Liability as at December 31, 2023 is \$635 (EUR 576).
-If there was a 1% strengthening of the EUR against the U.S. dollar, there would be a corresponding decrease in income before income taxes of \$6.
-There would be an equal and opposite impact if there was a 1% there was a 1% weakening of the EUR dollar against the U.S. dollar.
+The principal outstanding on the Debentures at December 31, 2024 is \$345 (C\$495).
+If there was a 1% strengthening of the Canadian dollar against the U.S. dollar, there would be a corresponding decrease in income before income taxes of \$3.
+There would be an equal and opposite impact if there was a 1% weakening of the Canadian dollar.
+The carrying value of the IRGA Liability as at December 31, 2024 is \$693 (EUR 667).
+If there was a 1% strengthening of the EUR against the U.S. dollar, there would be a corresponding decrease in income before income taxes of \$7.
+There would be an equal and opposite impact if there was a 1% weakening of the EUR dollar against the U.S. dollar.